The Court Jester: Critical reception

-The New York Times was in many ways complimentary: "No use to try to trace the story as it riotously unfolds.
+The New York Times was complimentary in its review: "No use to try to trace the story as it riotously unfolds.
 We vaguely suspect that proved too tiresome for even Messrs.
 Panama and Frank.
 There are all sorts of beautiful, babbling stretches of sheer obscurity along the way.
 But in every—or almost everymix-up, there is the all-things-to-all-men Mr. Kaye. ... this story does not have subtlety.
 Nor does Mr. Kaye's portrayal in it have firm personality.
 He is just a funny fellow bounced all over the place, with surprisingly few songs to help him.
 The farce lacks finish—or even form.
 But Mr. Kaye plays it adroitly, and so do ...
 Parker ...
 Lansbury ...
 Johns ...
 Rathbone ... and many, many more.
 The color and costuming are gaudy, and the whole thing ... has the audacious size and splash about it that mark it shrewdly made for commerce.
 It's good fun."
 The Philadelphia Inquirer was enthusiastic as well: "Danny Kaye...is back and all's well in the comedy world....Kaye is just about at the top of his varied and wonderful form....The hairbreadth adventures concocted as showcase for his elastic talent and bright with invention and sly enough to make even producers of straight costume pieces of this order laugh at themselves....there are five engaging songs by Sylvia Fine and Sammy Cahn, lush sets, and costumes all enhanced by Technicolor and VistaVision, and an enthusiastic cast which backs up Danny every merry inch of the way."